nicholasodonnell/filebot/README.md

 <img src="logo/banner.png" />

-**Filebot** is a file manager that mirrors two directories.
+**Filebot** is a file manager that syncs two directories: a **replica** which acts as a mirror, and a **primary** which acts as an authority.
 Filebot has four goals:
-1. Move any non-symlinked files that exist on the source directory to the destination directory.
+1. Move any non-symlinked files that exist on the replica directory to the primary directory.
-2. Symlink any files that exist on the destination directory to the source directory.
+2. Symlink any files that exist on the primary directory to the replica directory.
-3. Remove any files that exist on the source directory but not the destination directory.
+3. Remove any files that were deleted on the primary directory from the replica directory.
-4. Remove any files that were deleted on the source directory (since the previous run) from the destination directory.
+4. Remove any files that were deleted on the replica directory from the primary directory (see below).

+After a sync occurs Filebot takes a snapshot of the replica directory.
+Upon a subsequent sync any files that were removed on the replica directory will be removed from the primary directory.

 ### Requirements